ptr727/NxWitness/README.md

 - The "released" status of a build follows the same method as Nx uses in [`isBuildPublished()`][isbuildpublished] where `release_date` and `release_delivery_days` from the [Releases JSON API][nxwitness_releases] must be greater than `0`
 - [`Matrix.json`](./Make/Matrix.json) is created from the `Version.json` file and is used during pipeline builds using a [Matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) strategy.
 - Automated builds are done using [GitHub Actions](https://docs.github.com/en/actions) and the [`BuildPublishPipeline.yml`](./.github/workflows/BuildPublishPipeline.yml) pipeline.
-- Version history is maintained and used by `CreateMatrix` such that generic tags, e.g. `latest`, will never result in a lesser version number, i.e. break-fix-forward only, see [Issue #62](https://github.com/ptr727/NxWitness/issues/62) for details on Nx re-publishing `release` builds using an older version breaking already upgraded systems.
+- Version history is maintained and used by `CreateMatrix` such that generic tags, e.g. `latest`, will never result in a lesser version number, i.e. break-fix-forward only, see [Issue #62](https://github.com/ptr727/NxWitness/issues/62) for details on Nx re-publishing "released" builds using an older version breaking already upgraded systems.

 Local testing: